cnikas/elas4rdf_qa/Doc/Experiments.md

 ![paper_results_table_3](assets/paper_results_table_3.png)

-* from Threshold: 0.9 it seems that in the precision calculation it is not taken in consideration when the answer is smaller than n (n is the rank) so the max precision score is less than 1 and smaller than the precision at smaller ranks.

 # Experiment 3: DBpedia Entity: QA + RANKING

 ## Aproach I: Keep the score from each entity and answer as computed by the entity search system and question answering component.